nl253/GeneticAlgo/README.md

 Fittest candidates score 0 (distance from the root is 0 meaning root has been found), least fit candidates have a negative value.

-Output from this fitness function when running [this example](https://github.com/nl253/GeneticAlgo-JS/blob/master/examples/math.js):
+Output from [this example](https://github.com/nl253/GeneticAlgo-JS/blob/master/examples/math.js) which uses this fitness function:

 ```
 log2( 98) *   0^ 61 / 209 +   0^log2( 76) = 0